The 10 Professional Chicago Moving Companies

 Arent, on average is around $1,945.
 The great urban vibe in River North is highly desired by young professionals, and also because it has a lot of bars, parks, restaurants, and coffee shops.

-This neighborhood can be found in Dupage County, right on Chicago’s west side, and was rated first by Niche as liveable places in Chicago.
+This neighborhood can be found in Dupage County, right on Chicago’s west side, and was rated first by Niche as liveable place in Chicago.
 The village has a population of 8,711 and ranks higher for its jobs, housing, schools, and residents concerned with fitness and health.

 The average home price is $561,700 in Clarendon Hills, while rent is just $985.
 Most people in the Clarendon Hills area are homeowners.

 This is a northern suburb of Chicago, located in nearby Lake County, having a population of 41,329.
 Buffalo Grove gives an urban-suburban feel.
-However, the average home price is at $324,600, and many residents are owners.
+However, the average home price is $324,600, and many residents are owners.

 Although close to the stress of Chicago, Buffalo Groove offers a lot of coffee shops, parks, bars, and restaurants.
 Many families are residing in buffalo Groove, and residents often have moderate views on politics.